-This aims to maximize access to the brain and intuitive information.
+This aims at maximum access to the brain and intuitive information.

-- In the left hemisphere of the brain, only a small number of beta waves are present, which is characteristic of a low analysis tendency.
+- In the left hemisphere, only a small number of beta waves are present, which is characteristic for a low analysis tendency.

 - In the right hemisphere, on the other hand, there is a high level of activity across all frequency bands.